cs401-fall2022/lesson23-jeffreymx/Retrospective.md

 ## Experience

-TODO
+I tried really hard to write a webpage in html and create a database (sqlite3).
+Both worked great but I could not link them.
+I finally went back to lab 10 and reworked my website based off that lab.
+I am still not a huge fan of the pug code but I am sure the more I play with it the better I will understand it.
+A lot of my code is based off lab 10 but I think I have a little better feel for how it is all working between index.pug and index.js.

 ## Known issues or Bugs

-TODO
+I do not have any issus that I am aware of at this point.
+There are things I would like to do differently but would need more time to play around with the code.

 ## Sources used

 Lots of starter code from class!
-I used an html to pug engine to help get my code into pug (html-to-pug.com).
+I used an html to pug engine to help get my html code into pug (html-to-pug.com).